Exploring QCD matter in extreme conditions with Machine Learning

 Ref.~\cite{2018PhRvB..98x5101Y} firstly introduced deep convolutional neural network (CNN) and variants of stochastic gradient descent optimizer into the spectral reconstruction from imaginary time Green's function, which is domain-knowledge-free as distinct from Ref.~\cite{2016arXiv161204895A}.
 Being demonstrated on a Mott-Hubbard insulator and metallic spectrum, the deep CNN gives good reconstruction performance superior to the classical MEM method.
-It's also found that the usage of CNN structure achieved better reconstruction than fully connected neural network structure.
-A similar strategy was taken in Ref.~\cite{PhysRevLett.124.056401} with the principal component analysis (PCA) also introduced to reduce the dimensionality of the QMC simulated imaginary time correlation function.
-On a prototypical problem of quantum harmonic oscillator linearly coupled to an ideal heat bath, which is physically more relevant scenario, Ref.~\cite{PhysRevLett.124.056401} demonstrated that the deep neural network with PCA processed input can outperform the MEM approach in reconstructing the spectral from the single particle fermionic Green's function, especially while the noise level increases for the data.
-Ref.~\cite{Kades:2019wtd} further pushed such data-driven supervised approach to QFT context, with the K\"allen--Lehmann (KL) spectral representation considered.
-The database is prepared in the form of combination of Breit--Wigner peaks, $\rho^{BW}(\omega)=4A\Gamma\omega/((M^2+\Gamma^2-\omega^2)^2+4\Gamma^2\omega^2)$.
-Then in representing the network output -- spectral function, two schemes are studied: one is with parameters of the Breit--Wiger peaks inside the spectral function and the other is with list of discretised data points of the spectral directly.
+It's also found that the usage of CNN structure achieved better reconstruction than a fully connected neural network structure.
+A comparable strategy, delineated in Ref.~\cite{PhysRevLett.124.056401}, incorporated the principal component analysis (PCA) to reduce the dimensionality of the QMC simulated imaginary time correlation function.
+Within a prototypical problem of quantum harmonic oscillator linearly coupled to an ideal heat bath--which presents a more physically pertinent scenario--Ref.~\cite{PhysRevLett.124.056401} showcased that a deep neural network, with PCA processed input, outperforms the maximum entropy method (MEM) in reconstructing the spectral function from the single particle fermionic Green's function, particularly as the data noise level increases.
+Ref.~\cite{Kades:2019wtd} extended such a data-driven supervised approach into QFT domain, with the K\"allen--Lehmann (KL) spectral representation considered.
+The database is prepared in the form of a combination of Breit--Wigner peaks, $\rho^{BW}(\omega)=4A\Gamma\omega/((M^2+\Gamma^2-\omega^2)^2+4\Gamma^2\omega^2)$.
+In rendering the network output -- spectral function, two schemes were examined: one is with parameters of the Breit--Wigner peaks inside the spectral function and the other is with a list of discretized data points of the spectral directly.